Find & Fix Broken Links in Excel – Cloud Spreadsheet Link Checker

 Where should we use the Search broken links within the Spreadsheet API?

-- Regular Audit of Large Financial Models: Before releasing monthly or quarterly reports, automatically scan the key calculation areas (such as
+- Regular Audit of Large Financial Models: Before releasing monthly or quarterly reports, automatically scan key calculation areas (e.g.,

-Dashboard!B5:K50) that contain a large amount of external data references to ensure that all links point to valid source files. - Data Integration for Mergers and Acquisitions: When merging multiple spreadsheet files representing business units, scan the “Overview” worksheet after the integration process to identify links that have become invalid due to changes in source file paths or permission issues.
+Dashboard!B5:K50) that contain many external data references to ensure all links point to valid source files. - Data Integration for Mergers and Acquisitions: When merging multiple spreadsheet files representing business units, scan the “Overview” worksheet after integration to identify links that have become invalid due to changed file paths or permission issues.

 Why should you use the Search broken links within the Spreadsheet API?